vmware-tanzu/community-edition/docs/site/content/docs/getting-started-tanzu-workloads.md

 This guide walks you through how to use the Tanzu CLI to deploy a workload from source code in a git repository to an unmanaged clusters.

-*Note:* This guide is meant an introduction to using the Application Toolkit package.
+*Note:* This guide is meant as an introduction to using the Application Toolkit package.
 For a complete usage guide please refer to the [Application Toolkit Package Docs](package-readme-app-toolkit-0.2.0.md)

 ## Before You Begin